Chaos, thermalization and breakdown of quantum-classical correspondence in a collective many-body system: Classical and quantum chaos

-where $\textrm{erfc}(x)=\frac{2}{\sqrt{\pi}}\int_{x}^{\infty}\textrm{d}t\,e^{-t^{2}}$, $\rho$ is the fraction of Poissonian (regular) sequences and $\overline{\rho}=1-\rho$ is the fraction of chaotic trajectories.
-This approach is convenient to analyze the quantum-classical correspondence because $\rho$ represents the proportion of classical regular orbits.
-Equation \eqref{eq:psberryrobnik} only depends on the regularity parameter $\rho$, and thus it may be fitted to the numerically computed $P(s)$, obtained from a quantum spectrum, to extract its value.
 We have computed the level spacing distribution for the quantum model Eq. \eqref{eq:model} for $N=125$ particles, $J=1$ and $U=-10$, calculating the eigenvalues for the $r=0,\pi$ symmetry sectors, and separating the corresponding spectra according to the reflection transformation, $s=1,-1$.
 We have then considered the averaged $P(s)$ distribution calculated from these four level spacing distributions.
 To eliminate the spurious influence of the distribution binning, we have obtained $\rho$ through the cumulative distribution of Eq. \eqref{eq:psberryrobnik}, $F(s)=\int_{0}^{s}\textrm{d}s'\,P(s';\rho)$.
 The universal random matrix theory predictions only hold on the so-called unfolded scale, where system-specific contributions to be density of states have been removed and $\langle s\rangle=1$.
 The unfolded energy values are computed by fitting the actual eigenvalues $\{E_{n}\}$ to a polynomial in order to simulate the cumulative level density $\epsilon_{n}=\int_{-\infty}^{E_{n}} \textrm{d}x\,\varrho(x)$, a procedure that has been described in detail in the literature \cite{Gomez2002,Corps2021pre}.
 In our case, the fitting polynomial is of degree 5.
 We have chacked that other polynomial degrees do not induce relevant qualitative changes.
 The result for $\rho$ is represented in Fig. \ref{fig:chaos}.
 Because the spectral density is quite low at low energy values, leading to insufficient statistics for the analysis, we have only considered energy partitions from $\epsilon\gtrsim -7$, which covers the first ESQPT.
 Also, the spectral statistics near the ground-state can show non-universal behavior due to the presence of quasi-conserved quantities, which makes the interpretation of level statistics complicated in a such low energy range.

 As seen in Fig. \ref{fig:chaos}, the system dynamics is dominated by regularity close to the ground-state and maximum energies.
 This most probably due to the appearance of emergent conserved quantities in this region, similar to those described in \cite{Relano2016,Bastarrachea2017,Corps2022jpa} in a different setting.
 Most chaotic dynamics take place in the bulk of the spectrum, where the fraction of regularity sharply diminishes both classically and quantum mechanically.
 The agreement of the classical $f_{\textrm{reg}}$ and the semiclassical value of $\rho$ from Eq. \eqref{eq:psberryrobnik} is good in the deep chaotic regime $-4\lesssim \epsilon\lesssim -2$, with significant discrepancies clearly visible for $\epsilon \lesssim -5$.
 According to the value of $f_{\textrm{reg}}\sim 0.1$, the system is classically strongly chaotic at energies slightly above the first ESQPT at $\epsilon_{c1}=-6.1$; however, Berry-Robnik's fraction of regularity is quite high at around $60\%$.